TWYLAH CAMPBELL, M.S., CCC-SLP, TSSLD

 M.S.
 CANDIDATE, COMMUNICATIVE SCIENCES AND DISORDERS

-Wendy Liang is a Masters candidate in the Department of Communicative Sciences and Disorders at New York University.
-She is completing a Masters thesis investigating app-based biofeedback using the /START/ at the Byun Lab, and is also a research assistant for the Swallow Research Lab.
-In her time at NYU, she has been a teacher’s assistant for two semesters and an executive board member for the Interprofessional Education Group.
+Wendy Liang is a graduate of the Department of Communicative Sciences and Disorders at New York University.
+She completed a Masters thesis investigating app-based biofeedback using the /START/ at BITS Lab, and is also a research assistant for the Swallow Research Lab.
+In her time at NYU, she was a teacher’s assistant for two semesters and an executive board member for the Interprofessional Education Group.
 Wendy enjoys participating in the Spanish/ English language groups of the Bilingual Clinician Community, and is also fluent in English and Cantonese.
 Wendy aims to ultimately practice as a clinician in underrepresented cities in the United States, as well as abroad, while continuing to participate in research.
 She is most interested in working with the pediatric and adult populations with neurogenic and swallowing disorders using instrumental assessment and treatment.

 JACKIE S. KIM

-Jackie is currently pursuing her M.S. degree in Communication Sciences and Disorders at Teachers College, Columbia University.
+Jackie completed her M.S. degree in Communication Sciences and Disorders at Teachers College, Columbia University.
 She earned her B.A. in linguistics from the University of Southern California (USC).
 After graduating, she worked as a linguist and content developer at a tech company specializing in language and culture training programs.
 Jackie’s research interests include: speech and voice technology, neurogenic disorders, and bilingual/multicultural language development and sociolinguistics.

-Adrianna is a senior undergraduate at New York University majoring in communicative sciences and disorders.
+Adrianna is a graduate of New York University’s undergraduate program in communicative sciences and disorders.
 She is currently applying to graduate programs in order to pursue a career as a speech-language pathologist.
 Although Adrianna has experience working with children who are on the autism spectrum, she is open to exploring the possibility of working with different populations in the future.
 Adrianna hopes to continue participating in research throughout her future studies while utilizing the experiences gained as a member of the Biofeedback for Speech Intervention Lab.

-Esther Pak is a Masters candidate in the department of Communicative Sciences and Disorders at NYU.
+Esther Pak received her MS from the department of Communicative Sciences and Disorders at NYU.
 She has been a research assistant at the NYU Biofeedback for Speech Lab since Fall 2015.
 She graduated from Wesleyan University as a Psychology major and proceeded to work as a Behavior Therapist/Teacher with kids with Autism Spectrum Disorder.
 She is interested in working with both the pediatric and adult populations as well as AAC devices.
 Esther is a bilingual speaker of English and Korean.
 She is a New York native and enjoys trying all the restaurants New York has to offer!

-Adam Klaus is an undergraduate Senior in the Gallatin School of Individualized Study at New York University studying Neural Science and Linguistics.
-He has been a research assistant at the Byun Lab since the Fall of 2014, and completed an independent thesis project over the summer investigating the relationship between auditory perception and speech motor learning in the context of visual biofeedback.
+Adam Klaus graduated from the Gallatin School of Individualized Study at New York University studying Neural Science and Linguistics.
+He was a research assistant at the BITS Lab starting in Fall of 2014, and completed an independent thesis project over the summer investigating the relationship between auditory perception and speech motor learning in the context of visual biofeedback.
 In the future, Adam hopes to work in the medical field treating neurological speech and hearing disorders in adults.

-Kacie McGoldrick is a Masters candidate in the Department of Communicative Sciences and Disorders at New York University.
-She has been a member of Dr. Byun’s lab since Fall 2015.
-In addition, Kacie is a research assistant for the Technology and Storytelling Study for children with autism spectrum disorders in the Child Language Lab with Dr. Christina Reuterskiold Kacie also serves as the secretary for the NYU chapter of NSSLHA.
+Kacie McGoldrick completed a MS in the Department of Communicative Sciences and Disorders at New York University.
+She joined BITS lab in Fall 2015.
+In addition, Kacie is a research assistant for the Technology and Storytelling Study for children with autism spectrum disorders in the Child Language Lab with Dr. Christina Reuterskiold Kacie also served as the secretary for the NYU chapter of NSSLHA.
 One day she hopes to work with the pediatric population, specifically early intervention in home health.
 Kacie received her B.S. from Northwestern University in Communication Sciences and Disorders and Psychology.
 In her spare time, Kacie enjoys cooking, yoga and musical theatre.

-Nyx Mandel is a senior in the Gallatin School of Interdisciplinary Study.
-She is preparing for her senior colloquium, which will focus on language and self-expression as human drives–a topic she has been studying through the lenses of communicative sciences and disorders, linguistics, human evolution, archaeology, and Judaic studies.
+Nyx Mandel graduated from NYU’s Gallatin School of Interdisciplinary Study.
+She completed a senior colloquium focused on language and self-expression as human drives–a topic she has been studying through the lenses of communicative sciences and disorders, linguistics, human evolution, archaeology, and Judaic studies.
 After graduation she hopes to pursue a Master’s degree and a career as a speech-language pathologist.